fredjoya/aws-bootcamp-cruddur-2023/journal/week3.md

 *   Explore API Gateway with Lambda authorizers, keeping in mind the potential for 401 errors and cost implications.
 *   Investigate the amplify refresh token to ensure tokens are refreshed.

+# Improving UI Contrast and Implementing CSS Variables for Theming

+In this part of the AWS cloud project bootcamp, the focus was on improving the UI contrast and implementing CSS variables for theming.
+The goal was to make the UI easier to see, especially on monitors where the initial design appeared unclear.

+Here's a breakdown of the steps taken:

+*   **Initial Assessment:** The existing UI was evaluated, noting the difficulty in distinguishing between different areas due to poor contrast.
+*   **CSS Adjustments:**
+    *   The background colour was modified using the inspector tool to find a more suitable colour.
+    *   The colour was changed by dragging the colour picker to a more suitable color.
+    *   The specific code for the colour was found in the index.css file.
+    *   The border bottom colour of elements was adjusted to improve visibility.
+    *   The colour was changed by dragging the colour picker to a more suitable colour.
+    *   The code for the border bottom color was found in the activity item CSS.
+*   **CSS Variables for Theming:**
+    *   CSS variables were introduced to manage colours more efficiently and enable theming.
+    *   Variables were defined in the root element within the index.css file.
+    *   Existing colour values were replaced with references to these CSS variables.
+    *   This approach allows for easier modification of the colour scheme across the application.
+*   **Addressing Contrast Issues:**
+    *   Contrast issues around specific elements, such as the search field, were identified and addressed.
+    *   New CSS variables were created for field borders and backgrounds.
+    *   Adjustments were made to ensure consistency in UI elements across different pages, such as the sign-in page.
+*   **Code Maintenance Considerations**:
+    *   A decision to use CSS instead of SAS was made, in light of long term maintainability.
+    *   It was determined that using a simpler and primitive code, such as CSS, is better for maintenance long term.
+*   **Commit and Sync:** The changes were committed with the message "Improved UI changes and theme CSS variables" and then synced.

+The overall goal was to improve the UI's visibility and maintainability by adjusting colours, introducing CSS variables for theming, and ensuring consistency across different components and pages.